Azure/RGCOPY/rgcopy-docu.md

 parameter|[DataType]: usage
 :---|:---
 **`deleteSnapshots`** |**[switch]**: By setting this switch, RGCOPY deletes those **snapshots** in the source RG that have been created by the current run of RGCOPY.<BR>When skipping some VMs or disks, RGCOPY does not create snapshots of these disks and does not delete them afterwards.
-**`deleteSourceSA`** |**[switch]**: By setting this switch, RGCOPY deletes the storage account in the source RG that has been used for storing **file backups** (during the copy process of NetApp volumes or Ultra SSD disks).
+**`deleteSourceSA`** |**[switch]**: By setting this switch, RGCOPY deletes the storage account in the source RG that has been used for storing **file backups** (during the copy process of NetApp volumes).
 **`deleteTargetSA`** |**[switch]**: By setting this switch, RGCOPY deletes the storage account in the target RG that has been used for storing **BLOBs** (when copying to a different region).
 **`stopVMsTargetRG`** |**[switch]**: When setting this switch in **Copy Mode**, RGCOPY stops all VMs in the target RG after deploying it.
 Typically, this is not what you want.
 However, it might be useful for saving costs when deploying a resource group that is not used immediately.

 Tip: You can use the following RGCOPY parameters for reducing cost in the target RG: `setVmSize`, `setDiskSku`, `setDiskTier`, `createDisksTier`, `netAppServiceLevel`, `netAppPoolGB`, `smbTier`, and `skipBastion`.
 The *default* values of some RGCOPY parameters also have some cost impact.
 See parameters `createDisksTier` and `setDiskSku` above.

-The behavior of RGCOPY changed for copying NetApp volumes or Ultra SSD disks.
-It now starts only *needed* Ms in the source RG.
+The behavior of RGCOPY changed for copying NetApp volumes.
+It now starts only *needed* VMs in the source RG.
 These VMs are stopped again by RGCOPY.
 In earlier versions of RGCOPY *all* VMs were started in the source RG and you had to stop them on your own.

 <div style="page-break-after: always"></div>